-- (d) Any protest MUST go through the Student Event Director first.
-If not reconciled, then - (e) The Student Event Director and the contestant will consult the Chief Range Safety Officer or Arena Director. - (f) If not satisfied with his decision then, state the complaint orally to the Coordinator.
-Such complaints or protests must be filed within 4 hours of the occurrence of the protested incident. - (g) The Student Event Director, Chief Range Safety Officer, Arena Director and Coordinator will then make a final decision regarding the protest with a complete statement of facts and notify the contestant.
+- (a) State the complaint orally to the Student Event Director, Chief Range Safety Officer or Arena Director. - (b) If not satisfied with his decision then, state the complaint orally to the Coordinator.
+Such complaints or protests must be filed within 4 hours of the occurrence of the protested incident. - (c) The Student Event Director, Chief Range Safety Officer, Arena Director and Coordinator will then make a final decision regarding the protest with a complete statement of facts and notify the contestant.